NeedaMehmud/needamehmud2017/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/L1R1tvI9svkIWwpVYr/giphy.gif" width="450" height="300" />

 - :woman_technologist: I am a budding Software Engineer with a background in Automation.
-- 🔭 I’m working on several projects as a bootcamp student at GA Tech.
-Go ahead & check out my repos! :octocat:
+- 🔭 I’m working as an Demo Engineer at Salesforce ☁️
-- 🌱 I’m learning more about JavaScript, Node.js, APIs, mySQL, and React.
+- 🌱 Currently, I’m learning more about JavaScript, Node.js, APIs, mySQL, and React.
-- 👯 I’m looking to collaborate on small projects
+- 👯 I’m looking to collaborate on small projects!
 - 💬 Ask me about anything tech related or reach out just to say hi!
 - 📫 How to reach me: MehmudNeeda@gmail.com
 - ⚡ Fun fact: I love to read just about anything!
-Oh and I am a huge Marvel fan!
+Oh, and I am a huge Marvel fan! 🕷️

 **Languages and Tools:**